Salsa Macha

 3. In a hot pan, toast the sesame seeds, cashews, & pumpkin seeds, but don’t mix them all together.
 Wait until they turn that beautiful golden colour.

 4. Now, it’s time to bring it all together.
-Blend all these ingredients with the oil we used, along with that touch of white vinegar and a sprinkle of rock salt.
+Blend all these ingredients with the oil we used, along with that touch of white vinegar & a sprinkle of rock salt.
 Blend it up until you have a smooth, delicious Salsa Macha.
 Use a Molcajete or Mortar & Pestle to keep things a little chunky.

 ¡Buen Provecho!

-We are makers of award-winning traditional corn tortillas and tortilla chips, sold Australia-wide
+We are makers of award-winning traditional corn tortillas & tortilla chips, sold Australia-wide

 Where to Buy

 Want more Mexican?
-Get recipes, tips and news straight to your inbox!
+Get recipes, tips & news straight to your inbox!

 You may also like: